How to Prevent the Most Common Cake Mistakes

 This is probably one of the biggest cake sins out there!
-Everyone loves rich, moist cake (like these decadent chocolate ones), but sometimes we fail in getting that lush texture.
+Everyone loves rich, moist cake (Psst!
+Chocolate lovers take note of these decadent chocolate desserts), but sometimes we fail in getting that lush texture.

 To prevent a dry cake, be sure that your oven temperature is correct and that you aren’t overbaking the cake.
 An oven that’s too hot and a batter that’s exposed to heat too long can give you dried out dessert.

 Also, if you find your cake is too dry even with the right baking time and temp, you may be adding too many dry ingredients (think flour, cocoa, baking powder and baking soda).
 To fix this, you may need to experiment a little with adding fewer dry ingredients or upping the amount of butter in your batter.